Could your bleeding or other symptoms be due to hereditary factor X deficiency?

 - On-demand treatment and control of bleeding episodes

-- Perioperative management of bleeding in patients with mild and moderate hereditary factor X deficiency
+- Perioperative management of bleeding in patients with mild, moderate and severe hereditary factor X deficiency

 Contraindication for COAGADEX